-- Action Timing: The action timing and triggering are linked to workflow rules and the actions schedule for the process builder.
+- Action Timing: The action timing and triggering are linked to workflow rules and the actions scheduled for the process builder.
 The rules are fired at the pre-set time and when the criterion is met.

-- Evaluation Criteria: This is must for the workflow rule creation and is associated with the action triggering and the action is triggered when this criterion is met.
+- Evaluation Criteria: This is a must for the workflow rule creation and is associated with the action triggering and the action is triggered when this criterion is met.
 It can be evaluated and created in below-listed three cases:

 - When a record is created or edited to meet the rule criterion